 Meet the CIS Team

-As the Workshops and Integrated Programs Coordinator, Jirina is responsible for the development, implementation, and delivery of virtual and in-person workshops and seminars to support the writing and communication activities of undergraduate and graduate students, and postdoctoral fellows.
-Jirina maintains a highly collaborative process and coordinates with campus partners to design and deliver customized workshops and seminars for departments, research institutes, and other campus groups.
-Additionally, she ensures that values of equity and inclusivity are embedded in the practices and programs that CIS supports.
+As the Workshops and Integrated Programs Coordinator, Elise is responsible for the development, implementation, and facilitation of virtual and in-person workshops and seminars to support the writing and communication activities of undergraduate and graduate students, and postdoctoral fellows.
+Elise maintains a highly collaborative process and coordinates with campus partners and faculty to design and deliver customized workshops and seminars for departments, research institutes, and other campus groups.
+Additionally, they ensure that the values of equity and inclusivity are embedded in the practices and programs that the Writing and Communication Centre supports.